-It may be best to take ergocalciferol after a meal, but you may take this medicine with or without food.
+It may be best to take ergocalciferol after a meal, but you may take Vitamin D2 with or without food.

 Your doctor may begin to reduce your ergocalciferol dose as your condition improves.
 Carefully follow all instructions about adjusting your dose.
 In some cases, there may be a very small difference in amount between safe and dangerous doses of this medicine.

 Your doctor will determine how long to treat you with this medicine.

 Ergocalciferol may be only part of a complete program of treatment that also includes dietary changes and taking calcium and vitamin supplements.
 Follow your doctor's instructions very closely.

 Learn about the foods you should eat to make sure you get enough calcium and vitamin D in your diet.
 Your ergocalciferol dose may need to be adjusted as you make changes to your diet.

 Store at room temperature away from moisture, heat, and light.